sbslee/notes/docs/python.rst

 Frequently used commands for matplotlib
 ---------------------------------------

-To set figure title:
+Set figure title:

 .. code:: python3

     fig.suptitle('This is a somewhat long figure title')

-To set figure title in tight layout:
+Set figure title in tight layout:

 .. code:: python3

     fig.suptitle('This is a somewhat long figure title') fig.tight_layout(rect=[0, 0.03, 1, 0.95])

-To remove a subplot:
+Remove a subplot:

 .. code:: python3